Dyl4n84/DART/README.md

-## The Lab Rats Project
+## Data Analysis and Record Tool (DART)

 Welcome to our GitHub page!

-This is a semester long project we are undertaking for a class at Ohio University.
+This is a semester long project we are undertaking for a class at Ohio University in Athens, Ohio.
 This goal is to design a windows application that helps the user interpret the data read from NOAA buoys.

 The course instructors are: